top of page

 If you're interested in obtaining peppercorn ground rent for a property you own or are interested in leasing, it's important to understand the legal requirements involved.
 You may need to consult with a lawyer or solicitor to ensure that your lease agreement complies with all relevant laws and regulations.

-Peppercorn ground rent is a unique type of leasehold arrangement that can be beneficial for both landlords and tenants.
+Peppercorn ground rent is a unique type of leasehold arrangement that can be beneficial for both freehold landlords and leaseholders.
 However, it's important to understand the legal implications involved and to ensure that all agreements are in compliance with the law.
-If you're interested in learning more about peppercorn ground rent or have any questions, please get in touch with us today.